Acceleration of polytropic solar wind: Parker Solar Probe observation and one-dimensional model: 1D polytropic solar wind model

-If we set $r_{iso} > r_{c,iso} $ (the green region in FIG. \ref{fig:phase_diagram_isothermal_base}), the critical point falls inside the isothermal layer such that $r_c = r_{c,iso}$.
+If we set $r_{iso} > r_{c,iso} $ (in the green region on FIG. \ref{fig:phase_diagram_isothermal_base}), no transonic solution exists in the polytropic layer and the critical point, if exists, falls inside the isothermal layer such that $r_c = r_{c,iso}$.
 In this case, we can first determine the solution in the isothermal layer, which is simply the classic Parker's model (Section \ref{sec:isothermal}).
 The solution then gives $V(r_{iso})$, which serves as the inner boundary condition for the polytropic layer.
 In panel (a) of FIG. \ref{fig:U_R_base}, the orange dashed curve is $r_{0}=5.78r_s=1.5r_{c,iso}$.
-We get a higher wind speed than $r_0=2r_s$ and $r_0=r_s$.
-However, one problem immediately appears: The gradient of $V(r)$ is not continuous at $r_0$, and it is \emph{NOT} ensured that the wind speed continues to increase beyond $r_0$.
-For instance, let us consider the following scenario: $r_0$ is only slightly larger than (or equal to) $r_{c,iso}$ so that the isothermal layer gives $V(r_0) \gtrsim \sqrt{k_B T /m_p}$.
-However, for the polytropic solar wind, we have $C_0 = \sqrt{\gamma k_B T / m_p} > \sqrt{k_B T /m_p}$, which may lead to $V(r_0) < C_0$.
-That is to say, the supersonic solar wind suddenly becomes subsonic across $r=r_0$.
-Meanwhile, since there is no transonic solution in the polytropic layer (there is no overlap between the green and red regions in FIG. \ref{fig:phase_diagram_isothermal_base}), it means the flow cannot become supersonic again and we will get either a blow-up solution with $dV/dr \rightarrow \infty$ at some point or a ``breeze'' with $V(r \rightarrow +\infty) \rightarrow 0$.
-The blue curve in the panel (a) of FIG. \ref{fig:U_R_base} shows the solution with $r_0=3.85r_s=r_{c,iso}$.
-We see that, beyond $r_0$, the accelerating solar wind suddenly becomes decelerating and the wind speed tends to zero at large $r$.
+We get a higher wind speed than the cases $r_0=2r_s$ and $r_0=r_s$.
+However, one limitation appears: the difference between the isothermal sound speed and the polytropic one, does not ensure that the wind speed continues to increase beyond $r_0$.
+For instance, let us consider the following scenario: $r_0$ is only slightly larger than (or equal to) $r_{c,iso}$ so that the isothermal layer gives $V(r_0) \gtrsim \sqrt{k_B T /m_p} = C$.
+However, for the polytropic solar wind, we have $ C_0 = \sqrt{\gamma k_B T / m_p} > \sqrt{k_B T /m_p} $, which may lead to $V(r_0) < C_0$ in the polytropic layer, i.e. the supersonic solar wind suddenly becomes subsonic across $r=r_0$ for this case.
+In other words, since the wind speed $V(r)$ does not overcome $C_0$ before going out of the isothermal layer, there is no possible supersonic expansion in the polytropic layer (no overlap between the green and red regions in FIG. \ref{fig:phase_diagram_isothermal_base}), and the flow can not remain supersonic above $r_0$.
+Then one will get either a blow-up solution with $dV/dr \rightarrow \infty$ at some point or a ``breeze'' with $V(r \rightarrow +\infty) \rightarrow 0$.
+The blue curve on the panel (a) of FIG. \ref{fig:U_R_base} illustrates the case of a "breeze" solution with $r_0=3.85r_s=r_{c,iso}$, for which beyond $r_0$, the accelerating solar wind suddenly starts decelerating and the wind speed tends to zero at large $r$.
+Another limitation of the iso-poly model appears when we consider the white parameter space (region between the yellow ($C_0/C_g=1$) curve and the $r_{c,iso}$ line) of FIG. \ref{fig:phase_diagram_isothermal_base}.
+Within this parameter space, the isothermal layer is thinner than $r_{c,iso}$ so that the solar wind cannot be accelerated to a supersonic speed below $r_{iso}$.
+Meanwhile, the polytropic layer does not have an accelerating transonic solution.
+Thus, for this parameter region, we can not find a transonic iso-poly solution.